fhiso/tsc-governance/board/by-laws-board.md

 ### 9.10 Conduct of Meetings

-Meetings of the Board of Directors shall be presided over by the Chair, or, in the absence of the Chair, by the Vice-Chair, or in the absence of these officers, by a Chairperson chosen by a majority of the voting Board members in attendance.
+Meetings of the Board of Directors shall be presided over by the Chair, or, in the absence of the Chair, by the Vice-chair, or in the absence of these officers, by a Chairperson chosen by a majority of the voting Board members in attendance.